monmima/main-aide-memoire/typescript/functions.md

 And this is the same function adapted to TypeScript.

 The first two instances of `number` are the parameters and the last one is the output.
-So all three should be numbers.
+So all three should be of type `number`.

     function add (num1: number, num2: number): number {
       return num1 + num2;